Uber Not Criminally Liable In Death Of Woman Hit By Self-Driving Car, Says Prosecutor

 Vasquez could face charges of manslaughter.
 The prosecutor's letter recommends expert analysis of the collision video that would show what the driver "would or should have seen that night given the vehicle's speed, lighting conditions, and other relevant factors."

-Uber could still be sued in civil court and be forced to pay damages.
+Uber, which declined to comment for this story, could still be sued in civil court and be forced to pay damages.
 The government could also potentially pursue criminal charges against managers or employees of Uber.

 Herzberg's family reached a settlement with the company shortly after the crash.
 Her husband and daughter have also sued the city of Tempe, alleging that a brick pathway that crosses the landscaping was designed for people to cross at the accident site, the Republic reports.
 The city has since torn out the pathway.